How to Recover Data If You Lose or Forget Your BitLocker Password?

 Step 3: Preview and Recover Deleted Files

-When the scanning process gets finished, you can filter and preview found files by path and file types.
-When you locate the files you want, just select them and click on "Recover" button to save them to your hard drive or other storage device.
-If some files are not found, please click "Deep Scan" button to start the Deep Scan Recovery process, deep scan takes more time, but can find much more lost files.
+When the scanning process completes, you can filter and preview found files by path or file type.
+Once you've located the files you need, simply select them and click the "Recover" button to save them to your hard drive or another storage device.
+If some files are not found, click the "Deep Scan" button to initiate the Deep Scan Recovery process.
+While a deep scan takes more time, it can recover significantly more lost files.

 preview deleted files

-1. You must enter the correct Bitlocker password or the 48-digits Bitlocker recovery key to successfully recover data from a BitLocker encrypted drive.
+1. You must enter the correct Bitlocker password or the 48-digit Bitlocker recovery key to successfully recover data from a BitLocker-encrypted drive.

-2. If the metadata area of a BitLocker encrypted drive is severely corrupted, you will not be able to recover data from this partition even if you have the correct Bitlocker password or the 48-digits Bitlocker recovery key.
+2. If the metadata area of a BitLocker-encrypted drive is severely corrupted, data recovery from that partition may fail—even with the correct password or recovery key.

-3. Don't save the recovered files to the partition where your lost files originally located.
-This prevents your data from geting overwriten.
+3. Do not save recovered files to the original partition where the lost data was stored.
+This prevents the data from being overwritten.

-4. You can export/save the scanning results for later or next recovery.
+4. You can export or save the scan results for later use or future recovery sessions.